TheKingsident/TheKingsident/README.md

-# 👋 Hi, I'm Kingsley Usa!
+# 👋 Hello, I'm Kingsley!

 Welcome to my little corner of GitHub!
 I'm a **Junior Software Engineer** passionate about building robust backend systems, developing APIs, and occasionally diving into full-stack projects.